doseofmazen/spotify-playlists-mm-backend/README.md

 In order to start developing, register a Spotify Application here: https://developer.spotify.com/my-applications

-On that page, add http://localhost:8888 as a callback url (don't forget to hit save at the bottom of the page)
+On that page, add http://localhost:8888 as a callback url.

-Write the below commands in your terminal (replacing XXXX AND YYYY with your acutal client id and secret from the page where you registered your application)
+Write the below commands in your terminal.

 ```
 export SPOTIFY_CLIENT_ID=XXXX